bitwarden/contributing-docs/docs/architecture/adr/0023-integration-identifiers.md

 client-server interactivity.

-Operations teams will perform the necessary development to validate that required headers are present and enable its enforcement after that time; invalid requests will be rejected as a `400 Bad Request`.
+Operations teams will perform the necessary development to validate that required headers are present and enable its enforcement after that time; requests will be rejected as a `400 Bad Request` when required headers are missing and a `403 Forbidden` when provided headers or their values are not supported.

 A process will be established for integrations to submit support tickets requesting a client identifier and secret.
 Customer Success will work with operations teams to register integrations and